Mauritius national under-20 football team

 The Mauritius national under-20 football team is the national under-20 football team of Mauritius, controlled by the Mauritius Football Association.
-The Mauritius national under-20 football team is composed of the 20 best national football players, aged 20 years or less, selected from the 4 CTR's (Centre Technique Regional) spread throughout Mauritius and from the 1st Division Senior & Junior National Teams.
+The Mauritius national under-20 football team is composed of the 20 best national football players, aged 20 years or less, selected from the 4 CTR's (Centre Technique Regional) spread throughout Mauritius and from the 1st Division senior and junior national teams.
 The main tournaments the team competes in are the COSAFA U-20 Challenge Cup, organized in November every year in South Africa, and the African Youth Championship, held every two years.
 It has never qualified for the FIFA U-20 World Cup.
 The players in the team are being prepared to join the Mauritius national football team in the coming years.
-The best result for the team to date is a 3-1 win over the Zambia national under-20 football team in 2011 African Youth Championship qualifying.
+The best result for the team to date has been a 3-1 win over the Zambia national under-20 football team in 2011 African Youth Championship qualifying.